-- A probability measure assigns probabilities to states of the world. - A martingale is defined with respect to a probability measure, under which the expectation is taken. - A martingale is also defined with respect to an information set. - In the characterizations (40)-(41) on p.
-440, the information set contains the current and past values of X by default. - But it need not be so.
+- A probability measure assigns probabilities to states of the world. - A martingale is defined with respect to a probability measure, under which the expectation is taken. - Second, a martingale is defined with respect to an information set. - In the characterizations (66)-(67) on p.
+531, the information set contains the current and past values of X by default. - But it need not be so.